How to make a butterfly house: a step by step guide

 Front - 510mm x 120mm

 Sides with slanted top edges - 555mm x 120mm (rear edge) and 510mm x 120mm (front edge)

 - An electric jigsaw or handsaw

 - Protective gloves and goggles

 - A small tree branch or piece of bark

 Make sure children are fully supervised and power tools are operated by an adult.

 How to make a butterfly house

-Using a tape measure carefully draw out the pieces of the butterfly house onto the wood and cut them out using a saw. make sure to smooth down the edges with the sandpaper.
+- Using a tape measure, carefully draw out the pieces of the butterfly house onto the wood and cut them out using a saw.
+Make sure you smooth down the edges with the sandpaper.